zgs225/gomodifytags/README.md

 ### 1. `:GoAddTags`

 The `:GoAddTags` command allows you to add tags to Go struct fields.
 You can specify multiple tags, with each tag and its options separated by spaces.
 Options for each tag can be added using a comma.
+Additionally, the command now supports a template option for advanced tag customization.

 - **Syntax:**
   ```bash